 Working alongside your existing team to fill the strategic gap without displacing anyone.
 The goal is to make your people more effective, not more dependent.

-Every month I work with your team, I build deeper institutional knowledge: what resonates with your audience, how your team operates, what your competitive landscape looks like in practice — not just on paper.
+Every month I work with your team, I build deeper institutional knowledge: what resonates with your audience, how your team operates, what your competitive landscape looks like in practice.
+Not just on paper.

 Getting oriented.
 Learning the team, the brand, the competitive landscape.
 Strategy starts landing faster than it would from outside.